Warning: Spoilers ahead for Amulet.

 What do you hope audiences take away from the film?

 “I hope that they find it shocking.
-And I hope that they also understand that there’s a wry and dark humour, as well.
+And I hope that they also understand that there’s a wry and dark humor, as well.
 It’s supposed to be awful, and also a little bit funny.”